How to use a custom language switcher with Transposh to build a multi-language WordPress website

 If you love to live dangerously and you're not using a child theme, just replace get_stylesheet_directory_uri() with get_template_directory_uri().

-Finally we've got it!
+Finally, we’ve got it!

 Okay, that's all folks!
 Now you can start to fix automatic translations.
 Me too, I fear...

-12 thoughts on “How to use a custom language switcher with Transposh to build a multi-language WordPress website”
+19 thoughts on “How to use a custom language switcher with Transposh to build a multi-language WordPress website”

 1. Wow.
 Thank you so much!.
 This is just what I was looking for.
 Amazing!!
 Didn’t get the edit translation to work.
 The dot is disappearing when menu is saved.
 But I gues I’ll just place the original menu somewhere else to be able to edit…